 The best way to ensure a strong connection is to provide an unobstructed path between your iOS device and the Biometric Sensors to which you are connecting.
 Consider:

 - Mounting your device where it will have an unobstructed path to your Biometric Sensors

 - Putting your device in a jersey side pocket (rather than the center pocket).

 Where can I buy Biometric Sensors and/or adaptors that work with Strava?

 Strava currently supports peripheral connectivity through the devices produced by Wahoo Fitness. iPhone models 4S and newer can leverage Wahoo's Bluetooth LE peripherals.
-This includes the Wahoo TICKR, the Wahoo RPM Cadence Sensor, the Wahoo RFLKT, and the ANT+ Key.
-Wahoo's ANT+ adaptors will enable Strava to communicate with most 3rd party ANT+ heart rate monitors, cadence sensors, and power meters - including the Gamin Premium Heart Rate Monitor.
+This includes the Wahoo TICKR, the Wahoo RPM Cadence Sensor, and the ANT+ Key.
+Wahoo's ANT+ adapters will enable Strava to communicate with most 3rd party ANT+ heart rate monitors, cadence sensors, and power meters - including the Gamin Premium Heart Rate Monitor.
 Keep in mind that because it doesn't use Bluetooth LE, the ANT+ key will work with the iPhone 4 as well as the 4S.